 Updated November 14, 2017

 Praise God for the person who comes regularly to our Catan Bible Study.
-Please pray that many more would courageously come to our house for learn about God’s Word.
+Please pray for four others that have come at least once and have expressed an interest to come again.

 Please pray for the group in Butovo.
 The group continues to meet every week.
 Josh will travel to Butovo (about 2.5 hours) once a month, in order to encourage the group and lead them in Communion.